Tips for buying a laptop

 - 15 and 17-inch laptops: suitable for at home or in the office

 - Browsing and sending email?
 Choose an HD screen

 - Watching Netflix and movies, photo editing, or gaming?
 Choose an FHD screen at least

-Will your laptop be coming with you on the go a lot, or will you mainly be using it at home or in the office?
-In the latter case, choose a 15 or 17-inch laptop.
+Do you take your laptop with you on the go a lot, or will you mainly be using it at home or in the office?
+In the latter case, choose a 14 or 17-inch laptop.
 That way, you'll have a big screen to do everything on.
-If you travel a lot, choose a laptop no larger than 15 inches with a weight no higher than 1.5 kilograms.
-This way, you'll make sure you won't be hauling it around until it becomes a hassle.
+If you travel a lot, choose a laptop of up to 15 inches, with a weight of up to 1.5 kilograms.
+This way, you won't need to haul it around.

 4. In case of choice overload, choose a 2-in-1 laptop